culturing/poems/Poems/2026-03-15/04 Truce.md

 Was Vanda a test?
 Did you want me to bare my teeth, to prove that I won't take abuse, that I'm stronger than you and can therefore protect you?
 This would prove Masoch's original true.
-The currents of the unconscious may indeed move something like this.
+The currents of the unconscious may indeed move somewhat like this.
 You are not the first woman to test me so.
 But I don't know.
 I still wonder how such a beginning could be overcome when it comes time for trust and real love.
 It's a shaky start.